Marble Carving lessons

 How do the courses work?

 Marble lessons at the Studio Della Statua are private, and not taught in a class.
-There is room only for two carvers working at the same time.
+There is room only for a few carvers working at the same time.
 And, due to the nature of carving, signing up for carving lessons is a bit of a commitment.
 A very modest project, such as the carving of a hand or foot cast, may take up to two weeks' effort (six hours a day, five or six days a week).
 A portrait bust is easily a month's full-time work for the beginner. if a student chooses to work only a few days a week and perhaps on Saturdays, a portrait bust may stretch out to three or four months.

 What does it cost?